 Hotel: Radisson Blu Hotel Beijing.
 From 1000CNY per night.

 Transport: Miles Meng.
 Private driver (speaking very little English!) for approx. 650CNY for the day.

 Eat: Din Tai Fung.
 Xindong’an Square.

-Tips: If you hail a cab and they insist on a set price, try going to a major Western hotel and ask them to call you a cab with the meter running.
+Tips: If you hail a cab and they insist on a set price, try going to a major Western hotel.
+Ask them to call you a cab with the meter running.
 This will always be cheaper than negotiating a fare!